(Latest update October 2018)

-7.1 The institute will confer upon approved application two grants yearly to students complying with the necessary requirements.
+7.1 The institute will confer upon approved application two grants yearly to students complying with the requirements.

 7.1.1 The Professor Paulo Abrantes Grant will be given once a year to five students born and resident in Southeast Asia or Africa.
-The student must send a written application to the EI and attach proof that he or she lacks the necessary funds and has a true wish and realistic possibility to work full time as an animal trainer after graduation.
+The student must send a written application to the EI and attach proof that he or she lacks the necessary funds and has a sincere wish and realistic possibility to work full time as an animal trainer after graduation.
 The grant covers all expenses concerning courses, tuition, assignments, tests and proficiency verifications for the CAAE program, except travels, accommodation, meals, equipment or other necessary material related to participation in optional on-campus courses.

 7.1.2.
-The Engineer Antonio Abrantes Grant will be given once a year to five students born and resident outside the EU, USA, Canada, Australia, New Zealand, Singapore, South Korea and Japan.
-The student must send a written application to the EI and attach proof that he or she lacks the necessary funds and has a true wish and realistic possibility to work full time as an animal trainer after graduation.
+The Engineer Antonio Abrantes Grant will be given once a year to five students born and resident outside the EU, USA, Canada, Australia, New Zealand, Singapore, South Korea, and Japan.
+The student must send a written application to the EI and attach proof that he or she lacks the necessary funds and has a sincere wish and realistic possibility to work full time as an animal trainer after graduation.
 The grant covers half of all expenses concerning courses, tuition, assignments, tests and proficiency verifications for the CAAE program, except travels, accommodation, meals, equipment or other necessary material related to participation in optional on-campus courses.

 7.1.3.
 The institute confers grants only to individual persons, and not to organizations or persons subsidized by an organization or company.